 History can be summed up in just a few statements: ordering events in time; finding differences and similarities; writing and talking about the past; using different sources for information; asking and answering questions.
 All our classes will do all of these at some point and aim to link ‘then’ with ‘now’.

 Early Years Foundation Stage

 The early learning goals at EYFS are very much focused on the memories of the child.
 It may be that they are asked to remember a special event or routine or custom for their family.
 They may talk about differences between different family members or different generations.

-Educational visits form a vital part of engaging children in History and examples of visits and workshops include Cliffe Castle in Keighley as part of the Stone Age dig, Halifax Piece Hall and Shibden Hall as part of the local history of Halifax, Bradford Media Museum as part of music through the ages and Technology through time, unpacking evacuee suitcases at The Imperial War Museum, a day in role at a mummification workshops and special visitors coming in to share personal histories of the local area.
+Educational visits form a vital part of engaging children in History and examples of visits and workshops include Cliffe Castle in Keighley as part of the Stone Age dig, Halifax Piece Hall and Shibden Hall as part of the local history of Halifax, Bradford Media Museum as part of music through the ages and Technology through time, unpacking evacuee suitcases at The Imperial War Museum, a day in role at a mummification workshops and a day as a Viking at the Danelaw Village as well as special visitors coming in to share personal histories of the local area.